anitadandekhya/Scientific_Graphs_Cairo_2026/README.md

    - Building footprint area is calculated for each individual building.
    - Areas are grouped into discrete classes.
    - A choropleth map is produced using these area classes.
-   - Instead of a conventional legend, a **bar chart showing the frequency of buildings within          each area class** is embedded in the map.
+   - Instead of a conventional legend, a **bar-graph showing the frequency of buildings within          each area class** is shown in the map.
 This allows the legend to communicate both the           colour classes and their distribution simultaneously.

-## Legend Design

-Two different legend styles are intentionally used:

-### Building Area

-- Discrete area classes
-- Embedded bar chart showing the frequency of each area class
-- Easy interpretation of both the class intervals and data distribution

-### Shape Index

-- Continuous colour scale
-- Histogram legend generated using the **legendry** package
-- Suitable for representing continuously varying building morphology metrics

 ## Note on the `legendry` Package

-While the `legendry` package provides an elegant solution for creating histogram-based legends for continuous variables, it currently offers limited flexibility for customizing certain legend components.
+While the `legendry` package provides an elegant solution for creating automatic histogram-based legends for continuous variables, it currently offers limited flexibility for customizing certain legend components.
 In particular, modifying or adding labels to the histogram **y-axis** is not straightforward.

 ## Data Source:
 Henri Debray, German Aerospace Center (DLR)
  -The data used is not freely available.